-b.
-Outdoor environments - Playgrounds
+Outdoor Environments - Playgrounds

 A school playground is considered the main space for children's physical, emotional, cognitive, and social development.
 To them, it is the place for rest, recreation, play, sports, applying knowledge, extending their classroom experiences, and interacting socially.
 Researchers across a range of disciplines have proven that children who attend schools with naturalized schoolyards enjoy multiple advantages.
 Specifically, students attending these greener school grounds benefit from a diversity of play opportunities within safer and friendlier outdoor environments and an enhanced physical activity and motor development [20].
 Besides affording recreational activities as a common conception, nature lends itself to many of the same activities that mostly take place in classrooms.
-The direct contacts with outdoor natural objects and stimuli evoke students' attraction and attention; following this, they could observe, have sensory stimulation, evolve emotional affective and behaviours within the classroom environments [21].
-The naturalized school environments, in a broadened aspect, contribute to the re-establishment of natural habitats that existed prior to barren and artificial surfacing schoolyards.
-Despite the potential importance of nature in school grounds that have been pointed out, many current school grounds are in conditions of barren, hard, unimaginative and natural shortage.
+The direct contacts with outdoor natural objects and stimuli evoke students' attraction and attentior; following this, they could observe, have sensory stimulation, evolve emotional affective and behaviours within the classroom environments [21].
+The naturalized school environments, in a broadened aspect, contribute to the re-establishment of nature in school grounds that have been pointed out, many current school grounds are in conditions of barren, hard, unimaginative and natural shortage.
 Restoration approaches of school playground naturalizing, therefore, should be practically developed by improving the overall structure and function of total landscapes for natural (re)connection targets.

-c.
-Indoor environments - Classrooms
+Indoor Environments - Classrooms